Evidence — Key Findings from 1,227 Arkansas Public Records

 $10M purchase after October 7 attacks

-State Board of Finance approves $10 million additional Israel Bonds purchase, bringing total holdings to $57 million.
-Officials frame the purchase as Arkansas "standing with Israel."
+State Board of Finance approves $10 million additional purchase of non-tradable sovereign bonds, bringing total holdings to $57 million.
+Officials frame the purchase in political rather than financial terms.

 -